GNightElemental/fillit/README.md

 ```

 The type of file the program takes is a simple TxT file, with 4x4 Tetriminos pieces seperated by a new line.
-Check the Sample_files folder for some examples
+Check the sample_files folder for some examples

 ## Running the program